Under-21 EURO quarter-finals: meet the contenders

 Coach: Paolo Nicolato

-An experienced trainer most associated with Chievo and who led Italy to runners-up at the 2018 U19 EURO.
+An experienced trainer best associated with Chievo, Nicolato led Italy to the runners-up spot at the 2018 U19 EURO.

 Group stage star: Patrick Cutrone